pcasteran/terraform-cdk-bundle/README.md

 A minimal bundle containing the tools required to use [CDK for Terraform](https://github.com/hashicorp/terraform-cdk) with your favorite programming language.

-The main advantage of such a bundle is that, to be able to develop and deploy CDKTF code, there is no need to install a programming language toolchain, node or even Terraform .
+The main advantage of such a bundle is that, to be able to develop and deploy ***CDKTF*** code, there is no need to install a programming language toolchain, Node.js or even Terraform .
 This makes it great for clean dev and CI environments in which a versioned set of tools means reproducible builds.

 The tools are packaged and distributed as a Docker image, available in many flavors: